defnot001/mc_scoreboards/readme.md

 #### `--whitelist` (`-w`):

-If you want to save some time and only update scoreboards for whitelisted players, use this flag and point it at the whitlist.json file of your server.

-This flag only works if you also specify the `--stats` flag.
+Currently, this flag is required if you want to use the `--stats` flag and it also only works if you also specify the `--stats` flag.

 ```shell
 ./target/release/mc-scoreboards 1.19.3 -s /path/to/stats/folder -w /path/to/whitelist.json